tiffanymykah/Portugal-Red-Wine/Segment1 Presentation_Readme.md

 Red wine being the favorite beverage among the group, we decided to analyze it's quality basis the features available in the dataset.
 The goal of selecting this topic is to investigate how the physicochemical (inputs) like alcohol %,chlorides,sulphates content etc varies the quality of Wine.
-By the use of several Machine learning models, we will predict the quality of the wine as either good or average
+By the use of several Machine learning models, we will classify the quality of the wine as either good or average

 ## Description of the source of data